Trump tariffs in full: Every country hit and the surprising exemptions

 Some of the world’s weakest economies in Asia are among those hardest-hit in opening salvo of global trade war

-Donald Trump has imposed the steepest American tariffs on imports in over a century, levying rates as high as 50 per cent on some countries in a move described by the EU as a “major blow” to the world economy.
+Donald Trump last week imposed the steepest American tariffs on imports in over a century, levying rates as high as 50 per cent on some countries in a move described by the EU as a “major blow” to the world economy.

-The US president shocked global market on Wednesday as he announced minimum tariffs of at least 10 per cent on almost all exporters to the US, with much higher duties for countries that enjoy the largest trade surpluses.
+The US president shocked global markets as he announced minimum tariffs of at least 10 per cent on almost all exporters to the US, with much higher duties for countries that enjoy the largest trade surpluses.

 Southeast Asian nations and some of the world’s weakest economies were hardest hit, compounding the effects of the Trump administration’s cuts to the USAID programme in many of those countries.

-Below is The Independent’s breakdown of the countries hit hardest by the new levies and those that have been exempt.
+Below is The Independent’s breakdown of the countries most affected by the new levies and those that have been exempt.

 Baseline tariff of 10%

-A number of countries, including the UK, will only face what the White House described as the “baseline” tariff on their imports to the US of 10 per cent, taking effect from 5 April.
+A number of countries, including the UK, face what the White House described as the “baseline” tariff on their imports to the US of 10 per cent, which took effect from 5 April.

-Other countries in this category include Ukraine, Australia, New Zealand, Singapore, Brazil, Turkey, Colombia, Argentina, El Salvador, United Arab Emirates, and Saudi Arabia.
+Other countries in this category include Ukraine, Australia, New Zealand, Singapore, Brazil, Turkey, Colombia, Argentina, El Salvador, the United Arab Emirates and Saudi Arabia.

 Countries exempt from new tariffs